Emma Merry

 Emma Louise Merry (born 2 July 1974) is a female retired English discus thrower.

-Athletics career
+Biography

+Merry represented England at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia finishing seventh.

-Merry placed third in the discus at the 1999 and 2000 AAA Championships.
-She finished seventh representing England at the 1998 Commonwealth Games in Kuala Lumpur.
+Merry placed third behind Shelley Drew in the discus throw event at the 1999 AAA Championships and 2000 AAA Championships.

 Her personal best throw was 57.75 metres, achieved in August 1999 in Wrexham.
 This places her ninth on the British outdoor all-time list, behind Meg Ritchie, Venissa Head, Philippa Roles, Shelley Newman, Jackie McKernan, Debbie Callaway, Tracy Axten and Rosemary Payne.

 She competed internationally in her youth and represented Great Britain at the World Junior Championships in Athletics in 1990 and 1992, and at the European Athletics Junior Championships in 1991 and 1993.